MichelleAppel/AI-Music-Body-Pose-Detection-for-Controlling-Music-Parameters/readme.md

 ## Contributing

 Your contributions are welcomed!
-Whether it's a bug report, feature suggestion, or a code contribution, every bit helps.
+Whether it's a bug report, feature suggestion, or code contribution, every bit helps.
 Start by creating an issue or submitting a pull request.

 ## License